stevensmi/pipin/README.md

 Testing I2C connection to RPi
 -----------------------------

-To test the TLC59116 I set it to the I2C bus address 0x6F.
+To test the TLC59116 I set it to the I2C bus address 0xDE.
 On the ELV board this is easy to configure by placing all 4 jumpers across the connections J4 J5 J6 J7.
 This sets the address pins A0 A1 A2 A3 to 1.

+To test the MD25 I set it to the I2C bus address 0xB0.
+This is the default for the MD25 board.

 The address of all the devices on an I2C bus can be shown with "i2cdetect" (see Software to install).

 i2cdetect 1

-	you should see the entry '6f' in the line starting with '60:'
+	you should see the entry '6f' in the line starting with '60:' for the ELV board. you should see the entry '58' in the line starting with '50:' for the MD25 board.

+	The "i2c-dev" system addresses are half those normally defined in I2C.
+	So the I2C device address 0xDE becomes 0x6F, and 0xDE becomed 0x58 in the "i2c-dev" system!

 Running Pipin to test the LEDs from Java
 ----------------------------------------